is a multidisciplinary designer and researcher crafting creative research-driven experiences across platforms

 Outcomes

-Though the Discover Together app is no longer supported, a responsive web prototype is available here–
+Though Discover Together is no longer live as of 2022, a responsive web prototype is available here–

 During a time of physical distancing and social isolation, digitally-mediated interactions have shown great potential to simulate and enhance traditional experiences.